 Size: 30 mm / 1.18 inches

 Weight: 3-3.5 g.

 Due to the complexity of the amulet form, each piece of silver or bronze Viking jewelry must be individually cast using a lost wax process, the same technique that was used by the ancient Viking smiths to produce their masterpieces.
 A wax master is used to create a mould for each item into which molten bronze or silver is poured.
-The mould is then destroyed in order to remove the casting and each individual piece of jewelry is then finished and polished by hand.
+The mould is then destroyed in order to remove the casting and each individual piece of jewellery is then finished and polished by hand.
 The end result is simply the finest quality Viking jewelry.